damien-otis/SM-808/README.txt

 See the demo at http://www.damieno.com/test/Splice

-Based on Practice Exercise https://github.com/mattetti/sm-808/
+Based on the Practice Exercise https://github.com/mattetti/sm-808/

 Splice Evaluation